Our surgeons and specialists work with you to choose the best way to meet your weight-loss goals. OHSU Health Bariatric Services offers care at:

-- Medication review: While you are in the hospital, we will review your medication in detail.
-We’ll make sure you know how and when to take it.
+- Medication review: While you’re in the hospital, we’ll make sure you know how and when to take your medication.
 We’ll review it again at your first post-surgery appointment.

 Learn more about our care:

-Your care team will assess your physical and mental condition, your weight-loss goals, medications you take and other factors before recommending a treatment plan.
+We’ll assess your physical and mental condition, weight-loss goals, medications and other factors before we recommend a treatment plan.

-This procedure, also called a sleeve gastrectomy, is the most common bariatric surgery.
-About three-fourths of your stomach is removed, reducing capacity for food.
+Gastric sleeve, also called sleeve gastrectomy, is the most common bariatric surgery.
+Your surgeon removes about three-fourths of your stomach, reducing space for food.
 Gastric sleeve is less disruptive to your digestive system than gastric bypass.

-In gastric bypass, your surgeon separates your stomach and creates a small stomach pouch that is hooked to the middle of your small intestine.
-The rest of your stomach is attached lower to your small intestine.
-This reroutes food past your stomach and upper intestine, reducing how much food you can take in and changing your metabolism.
+In gastric bypass, your surgeon separates your stomach and creates a small stomach pouch that is connected to your small intestine.
+The rest of your stomach is attached lower to your small intestine, where stomach enzymes help with digestion.
+This takes food past your stomach and upper intestine, reducing how much food you can take in and changing your metabolism.

 - Learn more about gastric bypass surgery.

 Duodenal switch is a two-part surgery.
 It starts with a gastric sleeve surgery to remove most of your stomach.
 Then doctors connect your stomach to a lower section of your small intestine so that food spends less time in the small intestine.
 Your stomach has less space for food and your small intestine absorbs fewer calories.